Conference 2022 speakers

 Andy is the SAS National Director of Wellbeing and has over 30 years’ experience in England’s state education system.
 Andy was headteacher of a two-form entry primary school in Blackpool for 17 years, leading the school to Ofsted ‘Outstanding’ in March 2016.
 Since then, he’s helped launch and run the Blackpool Teaching School Alliance and joined the board of the Blackpool Opportunity Area and the Blackpool School Improvement Board.
 From May 2018 to May 2019, Andy was the National President of the NAHT.
 In December 2019, he became National Director of the Wellbeing for Schools Advisory Service.

-Join Andy on 27th September at 8:00am for the session 'Conference welcome: Wellbeing governors 2022'.
+Andy presented on 27th September at 8:00am for the session 'Conference welcome: Wellbeing governors 2022'.

 Director of Programmes at Education Support